 3. Canonicalization and Duplicate Content Control

-Duplicate content is almost unavoidable in ecommerce.
+Duplicate content is almost unavoidable in e-commerce.
 The problem arises when search engines can’t tell which version of a page should rank.
 This leads to diluted authority and confused algorithms.

 Common sources of duplication include product variants like size, color, or material options, sorting and filtering parameters, and multiple category paths leading to the same product.